 Top 10 Free and Open Source Reporting Tools in 2020

 Free and open source reporting tools are popular searched on tech forums.
-They play as important a role as business reporting tools.
+They play as important a role as reporting tools.

 What are the benefits to use an open source reporting tool?